guinea-pigg/API-pagination-Vistula-project/README.md

 - **Accessible Learning**: Created for junior technical writers, the project offers a beginner-friendly approach to learning about pagination in API documentation.

-- **Clear Explanation**: We provide straightforward explanations of pagination concepts, breaking down complex ideas into digestible chunks.
+- **Clear Explanation**: The documentation gives straightforward explanations of pagination concepts, breaking down complex ideas into smaller portions of knowledge.

 - **Practical Examples**: The documentation provides real-world examples that help understanding the API pagination concept better.